-- Stable tabletop base provides smooth altazimuth motion for easy manual tracking of celestial objects.
-Age Range-13 years
+- Low-profile swivel base ships pre-assembled, provides smooth altazimuth motion for easy manual targeting and tracking of celestial objects

 The dark frames in the video are caused by Earth or the Moon eclipsing SDO as they pass between the spacecraft and the Sun.
 A longer blackout in 2016 was caused by a temporary issue with the AIA instrument that was successfully resolved after a week.
 The images where the Sun is off-center were observed when SDO was calibrating its instruments.
 SDO and other NASA missions will continue to watch our Sun in the years to come, providing further insights about our place in space and information to keep our astronauts and assets safe,” said NASA.